Breaking the accuracy-resource dilemma: a lightweight adaptive video inference enhancement: CONCLUSION

 \section{CONCLUSION}

-This paper proposes a lightweight dynamic video inference method based on fuzzy control, which effectively balances resources and inference performance and alleviates the dilemma between resource utilization and inference performance to a certain extent.
-Experimental results show that the resource utilization efficiency index is significantly superior to that of traditional single-model inference methods.
-In addition, due to its constant-level complexity, it hardly adds extra computational cost to the device.
+This paper proposes a lightweight dynamic VI method based on the developed FC-r, which effectively mitigates the trade-off between resource utilization and inference performance.
+Experimental results show that its resource utilization efficiency significantly outperforms that of traditional single-model inference approaches.
+Furthermore, with constant-level complexity, the method imposes a negligible computational burden on resource-constrained devices.